GalaxyNinja14/CM3131-Mobile-App-Design-Development/README.md

 // FUNCTIONALITIES
 - Provides a guide to all things sustainability within the city
 - Helps establish a more eco friendly structure within your everday with goals and to-do-lists
-- Keep you updated on all sustainability news locally and nationally
+- Keep you updated on all sustainability news and issues
 - Allows you to explore and browse environmentally consious businesses within the city as well as other that will help you on your journey, through an easy to use map feature
 -------
 // REFERENCES